flarum/docs/user/language.md

 ### Disabling a Language Pack

-If you decide you don’t need to support a certain language after all, you can turn it off.
+If you decide you don’t need to support a certain language, after all, you can turn it off.
 Simply locate the language pack in the **Extensions** page of the admin interface and disable it.

-Disabling a language can useful if you’re running a monolingual site and don’t want the language selector to appear in the site header.
+Disabling a language can be useful if you’re running a monolingual site and don’t want the language selector to appear in the site header.
 The language selector is hidden when only one language is enabled.

 ### Third-Party Extensions